williambrady/portfolio/README.md

 ### Scalable AWS Solution ###

 If there is an potential for data growth or requirements for faster access, the deployment can be scaled out to include AWS RDS.
 In this scenario, a method to load the initial data into RDS would be required.
 This could be handled via Lambda or EC2.
-Optionally, one could attempt to  write the initial data set into a MySQL backup format (Percona Xtrabackup) that can be consumed at deployment time for the load process.
-The challenge with this scenario would be to create the loader platform and expire it, so a single-execution Lambda would be preferable to an EC2 instance from a cost perspective.
+Optionally, one could attempt to  write the initial data set into a MySQL backup format (Percona Xtrabackup) that can be consumed at deployment time for the load process, but a single execution Lambda would likely be a better use of time.

-Once the RDS isntance is online and the data is loaded, change the Lambda to query RDS instead of S3 Select.
-The rest of the stack is relatively unchanged.
+There are two challenges with this scenario:
+ - Loading Data: a single-execution Lambda would be preferable to an EC2 instance from a cost and cleanliness perspective.
+ - Secrets handling: The database requires a credential set to grant access.
+This credential needs to be accessible to the Lambda function making the call.
+This can be wrapped in AWS Secrets Manager or in SSM Parameter Store, with preference for Secrets Manager.
+SSM PS is cheaper, but has a lower SLA and may not scale as well.
+ - Introduction of a network layer: The original solution communicated via AWS ARNs.
+RDS will open a TCP listener that will reside on a network somewhere.
+To protect this, a VPC should exist with the RDS instance bound to the private subnets.
+Additionally, the Lambda function will need refitting to bind to the same VPC (private subnets as well) to allow communication.

+Other than these pieces, the original stack can be used with minimal updates.

 ### What I would do differently ###